oracle-livelabs/analytics-ai/oci-artificial-intelligence/documentunderstanding-opensearch/2-integration/integration.md

 ### Prerequisites

 - It is easier to store the sample files on a laptop.
 If it is impossible, for ex that you do not have the git command, you can get them from the cloud console.
-We have downloaded them in the previous lab (Function) in the Cloud Shell.
+We have downloaded them in the previous lab (Install the Components) in the Cloud Shell using the _git clone_ command.
 There is an option Download in the Cloud Shell.
 ![CloudShell_Download](images/opensearch-cloudshell-download.png)

 - To download the sample files on your laptop, please run this: